Drayyblacc/quiz-game/README.md

 - [Google Fonts](https://fonts.google.com/) - to import the fonts used on the website.
 - [Font Awesome](https://fontawesome.com/icons) - to use icons on the website.
 - [Google Dev Tools](https://developer.chrome.com/docs/) - to troubleshoot using inspect, test and solve issues with any styling.
-- [W3C Markup Validator](https://validator.w3.org/) - to check the source code of my html files for any bugs.
+- [W3C Markup Validator](https://jigsaw.w3.org/css-validator/) - to check the source code of my html files for any bugs.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - to check the source code of my css file for any bugs.
-- [Tiny PNG](https://jigsaw.w3.org/css-validator/) - to optimise images for the website.
+- [Python Tutor](https://pythontutor.com/) - to check the source code of my javascript file for any bugs.
 - [Am I Responsive?](https://ui.dev/amiresponsive?) - to show the website on different responsive devices.

 ### Deployment